In this section

 That means the vehicle has to be equipped with a minimum three day capacity toilet and greywater storage facility.
 Even then, freedom camping is encouraged for no more than two consecutive nights in one place and a maximum of nine nights per calendar month.
 Other vehicles should stay at a camping ground with facilities.

 There are some places where freedom camping is permitted and others where it is not.
-You can find those places and more about our guidelines in this information brochure.

 Where you can’t go